Latest updates

 In November 2018, Defence completed investigations into PFAS contamination on and around RAAF Base Wagga.

-Defence recognises that the PFAS contamination from RAAF Base Wagga is a significant issue for the local community.
-Defence is committed to working with the New South Wales (NSW) Government to manage, remediate and monitor PFAS contamination in the area.
+Defence recognises that PFAS contamination from RAAF Base Wagga is a significant issue for the local community.
+Defence is committed to working with the NSW Government to manage, remediate and monitor PFAS contamination in the area.

 Three key source areas were identified where PFAS was found in soil, surface water and groundwater at concentrations that required further study or action:

-- fire extinguisher concrete pad and former fire station area.
+• fire extinguisher training pad and former fire station area.

 Human Health and Ecological Risk Assessment

 As part of the investigations, Defence conducted a Human Health and Ecological Risk Assessment.
-This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.
+This assessment determined the PFAS exposure risks to people living, working and undertaking recreational activities within the monitoring area and to local plant and animal life.
+More details on Defence’s risk assessments can be found in the Human Health and Ecological Risk Assessment factsheet under the Recent reports and factsheets section.

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from the source areas and how much PFAS is leaving the base.
-The investigations found that PFAS mainly moves off base through sewerage pipes to the Forest Hill Sewerage Treatment Plant and stormwater pipes to the Gumly Gumly Wetlands, and then onto Marshalls Creek.
-These findings are being used to help determine the best remediation actions to further reduce the amount of PFAS leaving RAAF Base Wagga.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from the source areas and how much PFAS are leaving the base.
+The investigations found that PFAS mainly moves off base through sewer pipes to the Forest Hill Sewage Treatment Plant and stormwater pipes to the Gumly Gumly Wetland, and then onto Marshalls Creek.
+These findings were used to help determine the best remediation actions to further reduce the amount of PFAS leaving RAAF Base Wagga.

 Remediation and management

 The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas.
-Over time, this will contribute to the reduction of PFAS in the management area.
-Defence has a PFAS Management Area Plan for RAAF Base Wagga setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.
+Over time, this will contribute to the reduction of PFAS in the monitoring area.
+Defence has a PFAS management area plan for RAAF Base Wagga setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

-In 2021, Defence collaborated with Wagga Wagga City Council to remove approximately 1,500 tonnes (about 50 truckloads) of PFAS impacted soils at Wagga Wagga Airport as part of the taxiway extension works.
+In 2021, Defence collaborated with Wagga Wagga City Council to remove approximately 1,500 tonnes of PFAS impacted soils at Wagga Wagga Airport as part of the taxiway extension works.
 The soil was transported to a licensed facility for treatment and disposal.

 At the current fire station, remediation works are planned to seal concrete areas to create a barrier between the PFAS impacted concrete and surface water.
 The barrier will reduce the amount of PFAS moving through surface water and into the stormwater drainage network.